Organizational Commitment as Moderator of Adaptability and Loyalty on In-Role Behavior among Gen Z’s Female Employees Worked in Manufacturing

 Budiman, A., & Sari, P. (2023).
 Apakah Gen Z memiliki budaya organisasi dan komitmen organisasional yang berperan dalam meningkatkan kinerja karyawan?
 Jurnal Madani, 15(2), 123–135.

 Chin, W. W. (1998).
 The partial least squares approach for structural equation modeling.
-In Modern methods for business research (Marcoulide).
-New Jersey: Lawrence Erlbaum Associates Publishers.
+In G. A. Marcoulides (Ed.), Modern Methods for Business Research.
+Lawrence Erlbaum Associates Publishers.

 Hair, J. F., Hult, G. T. M., Ringle, C. M., & Sarstedt, M. (2021).
 Evaluation of reflective measurement models.
 In Partial least squares structural equation modeling (PLS-SEM) using R (pp. 75–90).
 Springer. https://doi.org/10.1007/978-3-030-80519-7_4